Atika-Amin/codealpha_tasks/README.md

-# CodeAlpha — AI/ML Internship Projects
+# CodeAlpha — AI Internship Projects

-A portfolio of four full-stack AI/ML projects built during a CodeAlpha internship.
+A portfolio of four full-stack AI projects built during CodeAlpha internship.
 Each task lives in its own self-contained subfolder with its own README, setup instructions, and (where relevant) architecture diagram — nothing here is shared between tasks, so any one of them can be run,